Towards a Standard for Django Session Messages

-• What happens when the same user is logged in from two different browsers and completing two different tasks, simultaneously?
-When using user.message_set to store feedback for the user, the messages will be distributed on a first come first served basis, with no regard for what session actually generated what feedback.
-For this reason it’s bad to get in the habit of using user.message_set for messages like “Article updated successfully,” or other messages that really have no context outside the current session.
+to store feedback for the user, the messages will be distributed on a first come first served basis, with no regard for what session actually generated what feedback.
+For this reason it's bad to get in the habit of usinguser.message_set

 I’ve outlined a few characteristics below that I believe would make up a solid session messaging contrib app.
 Please feel free to comment if I missed anything, or if you’ve got beef with any of my points.
 This is in many ways a work in progress, so I’ll update it as often as I can.

-• Flexibility.
-Support the case where a large number of independent, pluggable apps do messaging in the same project (sometimes for the same request), but don’t require it.
-Display all the messages created by all the apps, but don’t break (or lose messages) if one of the apps doesn’t happen to use the messaging implementation.
+- Flexibility.
+Support the case where a large number of independent, pluggable apps do messaging in the same project (sometimes for the same request), but don't require it. display all the messages created by all the apps, but don't break (or lose messages) if one of the apps doesn't happen to use the messaging implementation.

 Here’s the implementation we use at Caktus, which is far from complete but it does address some of these points.
 This code is based on a number of snippets as well as attachments to the above referenced ticket.
 It could be improved by purging each message independently when it is actually retrieved and adding facilities for cookie-based storage.
 While I haven’t used it yet, django-notify looks a lot better than this and I’m excited about trying it out.